artembeloglazov/artembeloglazov/english-version.md

 The website of cargo transportation in St.Petersburg and Leningrad region.

-Responsibilities: maintenance of the entire technical part, coordination of performers, setting up the backoffice.
+Responsibilities: maintenance of the entire technical part, coordination of performers, setting up the backoffice, implementation of nlp library for text generation.

 # 2016 - 2017